 Total Domestic Gross: $264 million

-The third “Despicable Me” film wasn’t much in the way of a cohesive story, but the comedy spread throughout the film rarely missed.
+The third “Despicable Me” film wasn’t much in the way of a cohesive story, but the comedy spread throughout the film was rarely missed.
 Trey Parker’s villainous Balthazar Bratt was one of the best and funniest animated characters of the year.

 Read our review here.